 But it’s not all those dancers’ fault, and perhaps it’s hardly their fault at all.
 If we as teachers and organizers expect others to know what we mean when we say “Pure Balboa,” then it’s our responsibility to make it obvious.
 I know Kate and I and several of our peer instructors talk openly about making sure we are doing this.
 And I know many of the top Bal-Swing competitions have discussed (and will continue to discuss) this matter with their teachers and staff.
 So, I think we are working towards preserving the nature of the dance known as Pure Balboa while we grow it and evolve it.

 I would like to end with something that really made me reassess things when I was coming up as a competitor.
 It’s Nick Williams and Denise Paulino Phelan doing a “Pure Balboa” round in (I believe) one of the Balboa Rendezvous contests.
 If you watch it as a Bal-Swing dancer or a Lindy Hopper, you’re going to miss a lot of what’s going on.
-But if you watch it like a Pure Balboa dancer, looking for subtlety in rhythm and weight shifts, and in musicality and partnership, almost all of it from the knees down, I think you’ll see how this is modern dancing that still very much captures the nature of Pure Balboa.
+But if you watch it like a Pure Balboa dancer, looking for subtlety in rhythm and weight shifts, and in musicality and a partnership moving together, I think you’ll see how this is modern dancing that still very much captures the nature of Pure Balboa.

 [*] — It may appear that many of the people in these clips are just doing basics.
 However, I think to many Pure Balboa dancers, they didn’t really think of dancing basics as “dancing a basic.”
 This is obvious when you try to get original Balboa dancer Dean Raftery to do his “basic” the same way twice in a row.
 I think for them, every basic was full of subtle changes.
 Sure, they may appear to be doing step-step-hold-step, but if you look close enough… because of accent, shuffling, counterbody, triples, small traveling — Yes, they are doing “basics,” but they’re dancing those basics.